Not-A-Builder/N-Queen-Solutions/README.md

 Feel free to compile using each of them to notice the difference in time taken for finding the solutions.
 Drawback: For values of the size of the board>15, the Kernel might take a very long time. </br>

+### Added Solution-3
+For a slightly advanced understanding of the solution of the N-Queens problem using Permutations (itertools).
+This is done using the:
+#### Raymond Hettingers permutations based solution.
+Drawback: One disadvantage with this solution is that we can't simply "skip" all the permutations that start with a certain prefix, after discovering that that prefix is incompatible.
+For example, it is easy to verify that no permutation of the form (1,2,...) could ever be a solution, but since we don't have control over the generation of the permutations, we can't just tell it to "skip" all the ones that start with (1,2) </br>

 </br>

 #### More Jupyter notebook files coming in soon... stay tuned!